Opening date for Early Bird entries: 12 April 2023 at 9 am AEST

 Important: Please first refer to eligibility criteria to determine if a book is eligible

 - Publishers, agents or authors may enter books.
-If the book is being entered by a publisher or agent, the author’s consent to enter the work must be obtained and confirmed when completing the nomination form.
+If the book is being entered by a publisher or agent, the author’s consent to enter the work must be obtained.This must be confirmed on the nomination form by providing the author’s personal email details.

 - A publisher, agent or author may submit more than one entry provided a separate entry fee is paid for each novel.